 From the sanctuary of her one-hundred-and-twenty-acre horse farm in the upper Susquehanna River Valley, essayist and poet Christine Gelineau takes stock of what it means to care for a farm, a nation, a planet—a home—and of how the stories we tell impact our lives.

 Christine Gelineau is the author of ALMANAC: A MURMURATION, a memoir /meditation that focuses on stories we tell to shape our lives at the personal, national, and global levels.
-More information in her guest blog post, or Episodes One an Two of the ALMANAC Podcast.
+More information in her guest blog post, or listen in on the episodes of the ALMANAC Podcast.

 Gelineau is also the author of three full-length books of poetry: CRAVE from NYQ Books; the poetic sequence APPETITE FOR THE DIVINE, published as the Editor’s Choice for the Robert McGovern Prize from Ashland Poetry Press and REMORSELESS LOYALTY, winner of the Richard Snyder Memorial Prize, also from Ashland Poetry Press.